tianyingw/tianyingw.github.io/openings.md

 ## For undergraduate students
 <p align="justify">
 If you are an undergraduate student at Tsinghua University and want to gain research experience in statistics, please email me to discuss possible research opportunities.
-Please include a brief introduction of your background, research interests, statistical courses you took, and your expectation for this research training.
+Please include a brief introduction of your background, research interests, statistical courses you took, and your expectations for this research training.
 </p>

 #### Basic Requirements